d4rbby/reeses-experimental-wiki/pages/Home.md

-# Welcome to DorpWiki!
-DorpWiki is a static wiki written in client-side Javascript using AJAX and nano-markdown.
+DorpWiki is a static wiki I wrote in client-side Javascript using AJAX and [nano-markdown](https://github.com/Holixus/nano-markdown).